luukdv/color.js/README.md

-# color.js 🎨
+# color.js

 Extract colors from an image.
-Images that are present in the DOM are supported, as well as (external) URL's.
+Works in the browser and in hybrid environments like Electron.
+Supports images that are present in the DOM, as well as (external) URL's.
 Size: ~0.75 KB (min + gzip).

 ## Installation